MentatMinions/IndustriaArcanum/README.md

 ####SERVERS:

 This modpack is intended to be as server friendly as possible.
 Configs and mods are picked specifically for that purpose.

+More information to come as the modpack progresses.